What is Federal Work Study?

 How many hours can a student work?

 This is dependent on the amount of funds the student is awarded.
 Most of the students in our program have $1,000-1,500 for the entire school year.
-Our pay rate is the same as minimum wage, $10.25 an hour, and this allows for 97 hours for students with $1,000 and 146 hours for students with $1,500.
-This works out to about 5-8 hours per week for the entire school year.
+Our pay rate is $14 an hour, and typically students are eligible to work 5-8 hours per week for the entire school year.
 Students may not exceed 20 hours per week while school is in session.

 Do these hours need to be divided up in a specific way?